2 teens shot outside West Side High School in Newark, N.J.

 NEWARK, N.J. - Two teens, including a student, were shot outside West Side High School in Newark Tuesday afternoon, authorities said.

-Newark Public Safety Director Frtiz Frage said police responded to the school at around 2:45 p.m. due to the report of a shooting.
-Responding officers found a 17-year-old student and a 15-year-old who had been shot.
+Newark Public Safety Director Frtiz Frage said police responded to the school at around 2:45 p.m., as students were beginning to be let out.
+Responding officers found a 17-year-old student and a 15-year-old who had been shot outside of the school.

 The two teens were rushed to University Hospital for treatment.
 The 17-year-old is said to be in critical condition, and the 15-year-old is in stable condition.